Blendify/blender-manual/trunk/blender_docs/manual/advanced/keymap_editing.rst

 Unlike click/drag, this only works for the mouse buttons, but has the advantage that tweak events can be directional.

-To use this, events in this key-map must use *Click* instead of *Press*, then you can bind *Tweak* actions to the mouse buttons.
+To use this, events in this keymap must use *Click* instead of *Press*, then you can bind *Tweak* actions to the mouse buttons.

-This is used in the default key-map in the 3D Viewport, :kbd:`Alt-MMB` dragging in different directions rotates the view.
+This is used in the default keymap in the 3D Viewport, :kbd:`Alt-MMB` dragging in different directions rotates the view.